bruno-hoermann/Drovolution/README.md

 # Drovolution
-A Blender project, featuring learning a control strategy for a simple model of a quadrocopter.
-A feed-forward neural network is trained using genetic algorithms to control a drone to stabily fly to its goal.
+A project I did very early during my Bachelors.
+A control strategy for a simple model of a quadrocopter is learned by training a neural network using a genetic algorithm.
+After some training time the drone can reliably fly to flexible 3D target positions.
+The Blender game engine is used for the simulations.